electron/electron/docs/tutorial/installation.md

 #### Mirror
 You can use environment variables to override the base URL, the path at which to look for Electron binaries, and the binary filename.
-The url used by `electron-download` is composed as follows:
+The url used by `@electron/get` is composed as follows:

 ```plaintext